-An HR director based in Shanghai looks for an understanding of the impact of activities on patients, how MDs integrate medical activities into commercial strategy, and whether they are cost conscious.
 Through our discussions with commercial and medical professionals, it soon became apparent that there are various paradigms.
-Commercial directors said repeatedly that a medic’s role is to offer support, not to act as a police person, to follow the directives of the regulators, and to collaborate with marketing and sales.
+Commercial directors said repeatedly that a medic’s role is to offer support, not to act as a police person, to follow the directives of the regulators and to collaborate with marketing and sales.

-A regulatory affairs director of an American specialty-care pharma company highlighted the difficulties of new companies seeking a new market/therapeutic area to establish a network of health-care providers and/or prescribers in those therapeutic areas.
+A regulatory affairs director of an American specialty-care pharma company highlighted the difficulties of new companies seeking a new market/therapeutic area to establish a network of healthcare providers and/or prescribers in those therapeutic areas.
 MDs can add great value to sales and marketing to open doors if they have the necessary expertise in a given therapeutic area.
-She stressed that “commercially minded” means to support market and sales representatives on the medical side and to explain clinical characteristics, efficacy, and safety of the product.
-Generally speaking, health-care providers trust the medical message from doctors over that from medical representatives.
+She stressed that commercially minded means to support market and sales representatives on the medical side, to explain clinical characteristics, efficacy and safety of the product.
+Generally speaking, healthcare providers trust the medical message from doctors over that from medical representatives.

-A Japanese MD with more than 15 years of industry experience stressed that attitude and mind-set are important factors to determine success.
-“In my view, what being commercially minded means is the willingness to understand the commercial value system and the competency to deliver the medical and social value of a program to users.”
+A Japanese MD with over fifteen years of industry experience stressed that attitude and mindset are important factors to determine success.
+“In my view what being commercially minded means is the willingness to understand the commercial value system and the competency to deliver the medical and social value of a program to users.”

-A physician with a commercial mind-set considers not only products in development but also products that are commercialized.
-Truly commercial-minded MDs have worked with brand teams that include marketing and sales.
+A commercial mindset can be summarized as a physician who considers not only products in development but also products that are commercialized.
+Truly commercial minded MDs have worked with brand teams that include marketing and sales.
 They have participated in international brand teams and have been listened to in these brand teams.
-They have also been involved in initiated/supported medical affairs trials (investigator-sponsored or company-sponsored) that have helped establish a product commercially through generating data that drove practice change, integration of product in treatment practice, and expansion of indications.
+They have also been involved in initiated/supported medical affairs trials (investigator-sponsored or company-sponsored) that have helped establish a product commercially through generating data that drove practice change, integration of product in treatment practice and expansion of indications.

 Keep MDs in Science

-Other respondants argued that MDs should be kept squarely in science where they provide the greatest value and not in commercial functions.
-One MD working in industry said, “Basically MDs in a pharmaceutical company should not be working in commercial functions because MDs have to keep a scientific opinion and make scientific decisions.”
+Others responders argued that MDs should be kept squarely in science where they provide the greatest value, and not in commercial functions.
+One medical doctor working in industry said, “Basically MDs in a pharmaceutical company should not be working in commercial functions because MDs have to keep a scientific opinion and make scientific decisions.”

-We asked our group to list examples of questions that they might ask MDs during an interview.
+We asked our group to list examples of questions that they might ask medical doctors during an interview.

-- Explain the commercial opportunities this product (example shown) brings to the company.
+- Explain to me the commercial opportunities this product (example shown) brings to the company.

 - What is the size of the x product business?
 Which country is one of the top three in sales?
 How should we promote the product?
 Will this product be a business success?